benjmin-r/squeakyvessel.com/_posts/2015-05-12-mature-developers.md

 Technology work is creative work.
 And I simply can't imagine someone being good at it, by any measure, without being curious.
-Curious about the surrounding technology, about how things work, about why things are they way they are etc etc.
+Curious about the surrounding technology, about how things work, about why things are the way they are etc etc.

 And this curiousity should not diminish over time.
 Rather it should always grow